The euphonium is a german instrument designed in 1843 by Ferdinand Sommer when he developed a valved bugle with the range of a baritone. 1

 You may hear about it with other names like tenor tuba or euphonion.
 Pronounced “yoo·

-fow·nee·uhm”, from the greek meaning “well-sounding” and called bombardino in spanish, and eufônio in portuguese.
-A person that plays it it’s called a euphonist, but it’s also correct to call them euphoniumist and even euphophonist.2
+fow·nee·uhm”, from the Greek meaning “well-sounding” and called bombardino in Spanish, and eufônio in Portuguese.
+A person that plays it’s called a euphonist, but it’s also correct to call them euphoniumist and even euphophonist.2

 What’s the difference?

 The difference with a baritone is that the baritone is more compact, has a smaller bell and it also sounds brighter.
 There’s no such thing as a baritone euphonium, they are separated instruments.